Whether you live in London or you are planning a trip to the big smoke, there are plenty of things to do and places to see in the capital with kids.

 Check out our list of the best things to do in London as a family...

-17 great things to do in London with kids:
+Fun things to do in London with kids:

-Open all year round (except Mondays), Hackney City Farm offerse children and grown-ups the opportunity to get up close to a range of farmyard animals.
+Open all year round (except Mondays), Hackney City Farm offers children and grown-ups the opportunity to get up close to a range of farmyard animals.
 See, smell and plant vegetables and other food plants.
 Learn new skills to live a healthier, happier life with a lower environmental impact.

 Take to the skies with the Emirates Airline cable car.
-It crosses the river thames and links Greenwich and the Royal Victoria Docks.
+It crosses the River Thames and links Greenwich and the Royal Victoria Docks.
 You will have amazing views of London, especially the East of city and the O2.
 It takes 10 minutes each way and will be a real treat for kids.

 Price: Adults £6.80, kids £3.40 return with an Oyster Card.